Self-Consistent Grain Depletions and Abundances II: Effects on strong-line diagnostics of extragalactic H II regions: Impact on a generalized H ii region

 Fig~\ref{fig:bpt} shows that, at all three metallicities, both $U$ and $F_*$ work in tandem to affect the spectral line ratios.
 We find that $U$ is more strongly correlated to R3 than the other line ratios presented in this study (the black plot lines span a wider range of R3 intensities than the other line intensities).
 This is a result of R3 having a much higher ionizing potential than N2, S2,or O1.
-At low metallicities, since $F_*$ has little effect on R3, we find that varying $F_*$ does little to change the behavior of the line ratios as a function of $U$.
-However, at high metallicity, since both $U$ and $F_*$ are most strongly correlated to R3, the shape of the emission ratio-$U$ plot changes non-trivially with the value of $F_*$.
+At low metallicities, since $F_*$ has little effect on R3, we find that varying $F_*$ does little to change the behaviour of the line ratios as a function of $U$.
+However, at high metallicity, since both $U$ and $F_*$ are most strongly correlated to R3, the shape of the emission ratio, $U$ plot changes non-trivially with the value of $F_*$.
 In this regime, increasing $F_*$ enhances the effects of $U$ on R3, while diminishing its effects on the other emission ratios.

-A second prominent feature of this figure is that the $(O/H)/(O/H)_{\odot}$ affects whether $F_*$ and $U$ are positively or negatively (anti-) correlated with the emission line ratios. $U$ is anti-correlated to N2, S2,and O1 line strengths at the lowest $(O/H)/(O/H)_{\odot}$, while $F_*$ is anti-correlated with only S2 and O1.
+A second prominent feature of this figure is that the (O/H)/(O/H)$_{\odot}$ affects whether $F_*$ and $U$ are positively or negatively (anti-) correlated with the emission line ratios. $U$ is anticorrelated to N2, S2,and O1 line strengths at the lowest (O/H)/(O/H)$_{\odot}$, while $F_*$ is anticorrelated with only S2 and O1.
 There is no change in N2 with $F*$ and R3 increases with both $U$ and $F$.
-In contrast at the highest $(O/H)/(O/H)_{\odot}$, both $F_*$ and $U$ are positively correlated with the line intensity ratios.
-Increasing the overall degree of ionization in the gas cloud results in more ionized atoms available for collisions with free electrons, intensifying the emission lines.
-At high $(O/H)/(O/H)_{\odot}$, the amount in which the low and high ionization lines are intensified relative to the Balmer lines is greater.
-Finally, at the reference $(O/H)/(O/H)_{\odot}$, N2 and O1 are directly correlated with $F_*$, and S2 is anti-correlated with $F_*$ - a combination of the effects we see at the high and low $(O/H)/(O/H)_{\odot}$ extremes.
+In contrast at the highest (O/H)/(O/H)$_{\odot}$, both $F_*$ and $U$ are positively correlated with the line intensity ratios.
+Increasing the overall degree of ionization in the gas cloud results in more ionized atoms available for collisions with free electrons intensifying the emission lines.
+At high (O/H)/(O/H)$_{\odot}$, the amount in which the low and high-ionization lines are intensified relative to the Balmer lines is greater.
+Finally, at the reference (O/H)/(O/H)$_{\odot}$, N2, and O1 are directly correlated with $F_*$, and S2 is anticorrelated with $F_*$ -- a combination of the effects we see at the high and low (O/H)/(O/H)$_{\odot}$ extremes.